Actions & Inputs

 Autofocus

-The Checkbox can be set to be auto-focused on page load (when mounted).
+You can auto-focus on the checkbox on page load (when mounted).

 Default checked

-The Checkbox initial state can be set to be checked or unchecked by default (controlled or uncontrolled).
+The checkbox’s initial state can be set to checked or unchecked by default (controlled or uncontrolled).

 Checked vs unchecked

 Checkboxes can be checked or unchecked.
-A Checkbox in a checked state is indicated with an icon that appears in the centre of the checkbox.
+An icon appears in the centre of the checkbox to indicate the checked state.

 Label overflow wrap